 Siq Wet Trail Hike

-Today you will have the full day at leisure to spend as you wish at the Dead Sea.
-In the Bible, the Dead Sea was referred to as a place of refuge for King David.
-It was also one of the world’s first health resorts and today its mineral-rich black mud is used for therapeutic and cosmetic treatments.
+Today you will have the full day at leisure to spend as you wish at the Dead Sea to enjoy more of this Jordan highlights.
+One of the world’s first health resorts, today its mineral-rich black mud is used for therapeutic and cosmetic treatments.
 Float in its salty water, relax on the sand that surrounds the Dead Sea or simply enjoy your hotel facilities.
-The choice is yours.
+The choice is yours!

 Transfer to the airport

-In the early hours of the morning, with a packed breakfast included, you will depart the Dead Sea to return to Amman airport for your return flight.
+In the early hours of the morning, with a packed breakfast included, we will depart the Dead Sea to return to Amman airport for our return flight.

 Know before you go